STING-associated vasculopathy with onset in infancy

 - Severe combined immunodeficiency

-- AGS – SAVI patients similarly present with severe skin vasculopathy and elevated IFNα protein in their blood, and 3 patients have demonstrated intracranial calcification of basal ganglia, shared characteristics of AGS.
+- AGS – SAVI patients similarly present with severe skin vasculopathy and elevated IFNα protein in blood, and 3 patients have demonstrated intracranial calcification of basal ganglia, shared characteristics of AGS.
 There are no neurological symptoms demonstrated in SAVI, unlike AGS.

 - Familial chilblain lupus